Depot Rail Museum

 Union Pacific 1975 CA-10 Caboose gifted to the Troutdale Historical Society and moved to the same site as the rail depot.

-2020 - Renovations start on the rail depot.
+Renovations begin on the rail depot.

 Original two-story ORN depot burns and the second depot, which is now the Union Pacific has been built.